ramedina98/Knot/README.md

 # Knot Compiler
-Knot is inspired by PSeint and takes its name from the nu metal band Slipknot.
+Knot is inspired by PSeint and takes its name from the nu metal band `Slipknot`.
 This project seeks to develop a pseudo-language with a simple and easy to use structure, but also powerful and typed.
 Knot's syntax is designed to be intuitive and comfortable for programmers, and its development is done in Java.

 ## Purpose
 The purpose of this project, at present, is to present a viable product for further development in the future.
 For this reason, at this stage, the Knot pseudo-language only has three types of variables and four types of control structures.
 In the future, we plan to continue its development and create a more robust pseudo-language.